 Diogmites (Hanging Thieves) are charismatic predators, often hanging by one or two legs while they consume their prey.
 They are common throughout the state, but they can difficult to identify.

 The available keys focus on the dark markings on the scutum (aka mesonotum or the top disc of the thorax), but there are other characters to check such as overall size, the shape of the abdomen, and markings on the side of the abdomen.
+Some species are variable.

 Below are the species known or thought to occur in Florida.
-Some species are variable, and I will update this page to include some of that variation.

 The most common species throughout most of the eastern United States is D. neoternatus.
 Thankfully this one is relatively easy to ID.
 The abdomen is orange and unmarked, and the top of the abdomen is pinched.
 Additionally, the stripes on the scutum are dark black, and the central stripe is undivided.
 The central stripe fades to red toward the pronotum (top of the thorax near the head) and rarely, but sometimes reaches the pronotum.

 This is the only species in the area with an unmarked abdomen, and only D. neoternatus and D. ternatus have pinched abdomens.

 Size: 20-30 (average 23.9) mm

 FL Range: Throughout